spdx/spdx-spec/chapters/package-information.md

 ### 7.10.1 Description

-Provide an independently reproducible mechanism that permits unique identification of a specific package that correlates to the data in this SPDX document.
-This identifier enables a recipient to determine if any file in the original package has been changed.
-If the SPDX document is to be included in a package, this value should not be calculated.
-The [SHA1][SHA-1] algorithm shall be used to provide the checksum by default.
+Provide an independently reproducible mechanism that permits unique identification of a specific package in this SPDX document.
+If the SPDX document is to be included in the package, the `PackageVerificationCode` field should be used instead.
 The metadata for the package checksum field is shown in Table 22.
+For more specific use cases and examples of how to apply the package checksum field, see [Annex K.3 Verifying SPDX Packages](how-to-use.md#k3-verifying-spdx-packages).

 **Table 22 — Metadata for the package checksum field**